What We Do

 Gia Ottenbreit

 A second-generation American and spouse of an immigrant, Gia is deeply committed to advancing the rights of immigrant workers.
 Originally from Amherst, MA, she graduated from Dartmouth College with a degree in Psychology and was a leader on the women’s soccer team, serving as captain her senior year.
 After graduation, Gia worked as a legal assistant in Boston, building experience before starting law school.
-Now a third-year student at Northeastern University School of Law, she is focused on securing fair opportunities for lower-wage immigrant workers.
+A recent graduate of Northeastern University School of Law, she is focused on securing fair opportunities for lower-wage immigrant workers.
 Gia resides in Quincy, MA, with her wife and their two chocolate labs, enjoying hiking and the outdoors.

 LinkedIn